 Homework (lecture): Due dates for lecture homework assignments will be posted on the course website.
 Lecture homeworks cannot be submitted late unless there are unforeseen circumstances (as explained above for makeup exams).
-If you know you will miss class (or be late to class) due to a schedule conflict, be sure to submit your homework on Canvas prior to class.
+If you know you will miss class (or be late to class) due to a schedule conflict, e-mail your homework to your instructor prior to class.